Rights of the Child

 Etymologically, the term “child” comes from the Latin infans which means ” the one who does not speak “.
 For the Roman, this term designates the child from its birth, up to the age of 7 years.

 This notion evolved a lot through centuries and cultures to finally designate human being from birth until adulthood.
-But this conception of the child was wide and the age of the majority varied from a culture to an another.
+But this conception of the child was wide and the age of the majority varied from a culture to another.

 The Convention on the Rights of the Child of 1989 defines more precisely the term “child”: